Hariharan8Rpc/SalesForceTrialHead/README.md

 after undelete	Not allowed.
 Allowed.
 Allowed.

+### Overriding the classes
+- Methods and classes are final by default.
+- The virtual definition modifier allows extension and overrides.
+- The override keyword must be used explicitly on methods that override base class methods.

 ### Lightning Web Components decorators include
 ## @api:
 Marks a field as public.
 Public properties define the API for a component.